teuton-software/asker/README.md

 ```

+For now this establish two params:

+1. The directory path where are saved the input files we want and
+2. The input file from we want to generate the questions.

+## 3. Run the project

-To run the tool we do `./run projects/demo/starwars/config-jedi.yaml` or
+To run the project we execute this `./run projects/demo/starwars/config-jedi.yaml` or
-`ruby run projects/demo/starwars/config-jedi.yaml`, and we'll see something
+`ruby run projects/demo/starwars/config-jedi.yaml`.

-like this on the screen.
+We will see something like this on the screen.
+The tool is working...

 ```
 [INFO] Loading input data...